ghostdsb/ghostdsb.github.io/projects/_posts/2020-12-26-ex-scapper.md

   end
 ```

 This gives us a list of all the file names in the repo.
-Now for each file name we hit another github's API for getting file contents and some usefull header details like last modified date
+Now for each file name we hit another github's API for getting file contents and some useful header details like last modified date

 ```elixir
 def get_answer_data(file_name) do